YuuyaKanzaki/Sao19/Translate/En/Part1.md

 It can be said that it’s total length was about 5 mel, and orange flames were peeking out from the holes above and below the cylinders and in the back, but it’s identity could not be understood at all.

-_……One thing certain is that it makes me feel badly disgusted._
+_……One thing certain is that it makes me feel very disgusted._

-Muttering this deep within her heart, Ronye removed her gaze from a metallic dragon and stared at three people standing nearby.
+Muttering this deep within her heart, Ronye removed her gaze from a metallic dragon and stared at the three people standing nearby.

 Then one of them ── a young swordswoman with the long chestnut hair fluttering in the breeze having a fine sword hanging on the left hip on top of a pearl skirt, turned back as if feeling Ronye's gaze.
 She smiled once and raised a hand as if beckoning her.

 "Hey, come over here"

 As Tiese got hesitant and stepped back for a moment, Ronye moved forward and soon daringly crossed the yellow barrier rope.
-Behind her back, of course, followed Tsukigake.
+Behind her back, of course, followed by Tsukigake.

 Under focused gaze of numerous spectators gathered, pulling her head in to the limit, she slowly crossed the square.
 Stopping in front of a swordswoman, she stretched out to the fingertips and returned the knight’s greeting again.

 "Good morning, Vice-Prime Swordsman-sama"

 "Good morning, Ronye-san.
-It looks like we’re celebrating today, so you can make it more comfortable"
+It looks like we’re celebrating today, so you can be more at ease"

-She said that while having a light smile on her face beautiful enough to be disappointing, and Ronye relaxed shoulders and answered.
+She said that while having a light smile on her face beautiful enough to be disappointing, and Ronye relaxed her shoulders and answered.

 "......
 Yes, Asuna-sama"